 Copper is one of the most commonly recycled materials in the world.
-Scrap copper wire can easily be found in extension cords, strings of Christmas lights, old desktop computers, power cables, and much more.
+Scrap copper wire can be found in extension cords, strings of Christmas lights, old desktop computers, power cables, and much more.
 Copper wire prices are higher than scrap stainless steel and most other metals.
-Read on to find out everything you need to know about scrap copper wire prices per pound.
-Selling copper wire rather than simply throwing it away will likely be a worthwhile venture for you.
+We have what you need to know about scrap copper wire prices per pound.

 Types of Copper Wire

 There are several different types of copper wire.
-Some scrap yards will only sort copper wire into two different categories: high-grade copper wire (which contains only a single layer of insulation), or low-grade copper wire (which has a double layer of insulation).
-Copper wire can actually be differentiated into five distinct categories.
-The higher the grade of copper, the more a scrap yard will be willing to pay for it, so it’s useful to know the different categories in order to estimate how much you scrap collection is worth.
-These categories include:
+Some scrap yards will only sort copper wire into two different categories: high-grade copper wire (which contains only a single layer of insulation) or low-grade copper wire (which has a double layer of insulation).
+However, copper wire can actually be differentiated into five distinct categories.
+The higher the grade of copper, the more a scrap yard will be willing to pay for it, so it’s useful to know the different categories in order to estimate how much your scrap copper is worth.
+The categories include:

 - 10% wire: Christmas lights are the most common example of 10% wire.

 - 35% wire: Things like VGA wires, telephone wires, and other communication wires are typically 35% grade.